CS-3450-Group-13/frappy/docs/requirement_definition.md

          1. When things are added/removed the price must change and so must the inventory.
          2. The system should check to see if there are sufficient ingredients in inventory to complete order.
    2. The menu must have multiple sizes (small, medium, large).
-      1. Amount of ingredients used should change depending on the size.
+      1. Amount of base ingredients used should change depending on the size.
    3. The price of the menu items must be based on the price of the ingredients used, with a profit margin.
    4. The inventory must have all the different ingredients and other store items.
       1. If empty, the manager must have the ability to order more inventory items.